How super works

 • Corporate funds: open to people working for a specific company.

-• Self-managed super funds (SMFS): you make the investment decisions for the fund and you're responsible for complying with the super and tax laws.
+• Self-managed super funds (SMSF): you make the investment decisions for the fund and you're responsible for complying with the super and tax laws.

 Choosing a superannuation account

 Super funds tend to invest in a mix of cash, fixed interest, property, and shares.
 Most super funds give you the option to choose where your money is invested.
-It’s a good idea to learn what the different super investment options mean, opens in new window and how they may impact your future.
+It’s a good idea to learn more about the different super investment options, opens in new window and how they may impact your future.

 There’s no guarantee that a fund that’s performed well in the past will continue to do so in the future.
 That’s why comparing your fund’s performance to another fund over a period of five years will give you a rough idea of what direction you may go.

 Most super funds include life insurance, and many add total and permanent disability insurance and/or income protection also known as salary continuance.
-The premiums are deducted automatically from your super balance and can be lower than those outside super.
 When comparing different insurance options, keep an eye on the rates, amount of cover, and exclusions that may affect your situation.

 Most super funds offer some flexibility with what you can do with your money.
 Whether it’s allowing you to move your money into a different super fund or providing you with the option to take part in the first home super saver scheme, flexibility in your super fund is important.

 You can see all the super funds that are under your name by logging into MyGov, opens in new window.
-If you do have multiple superannuation accounts across different funds, you might want to consider consolidating as it will make it easier to track your super balance and potentially pay less fees and charges.
+If you do have multiple superannuation accounts across different funds, you might want to consider consolidating them into one account as it will make it easier to track your super balance and potentially pay fewer fees and charges.

 Keeping track of your super